BrayanSalazarUSA/ReactPortolio2023/README.md

 ### `npm sanity start`

-Command to run SANITY backends from the terminator.
+Command to run SANITY backends from the terminal.